|

 Northwest, headquartered in Seattle, Washington.
 DESC currently provides its

-Programs based on an annual
+Housing Programs based on an annual

 budget of $9.6 million, with a staff of approximately 200.
 DESC receives